-In my mind, this is the superior cut for making a “chop”.
-The Rack of Lamb can also be cut into Lamb Rib Chops, but it is a more delicate piece and easily overcooked.
-The Lamb Loin chop has all the qualities of the Lamb Rib Chop, but with more meat and a better thickness.
+In my mind, this is the superior cut for making a “chop.”
+The rack of lamb can also be cut into lamb rib chops, but it is a more delicate piece and easily overcooked.
+The lamb loin chop has all the qualities of the lamb rib chop, but with more meat and a better thickness.
 This will give you way more control over the finished product when cooking.
-I’m a bit of a believer in everything has its place, and if a Lamb Chop is what you are looking for, the Lamb Loin Chop is where you want to look.
+I’m a bit of a believer in everything has its place, and if a lamb chop is what you are looking for, the lamb loin chop is where you want to look.

 Product will ship frozen

-The lamb is sourced from Northern California which with its temperate climate and proximity to the ocean we believe rivals the famous coastal Lamb of France.
+The lamb is sourced from Northern California, which with its temperate climate and proximity to the ocean, we believe rivals the famous coastal lamb of France.

-The easiest methods for cooking Loin Lamb Chops are either on the grill or pan sear on the stove top.
+The easiest methods for cooking lamb loin chops are either on the grill or pan sear on the stove top.
 Both will be simple to do.
-When grilling, be alert that the Lamb Chops will tend to flare, but this is nowhere near the same issue as when doing a rack of Lamb or a Loin of Lamb which are tricky on the grill.
+When grilling, be alert that the lamb chops will tend to flare, but this is nowhere near the same issue as when doing a rack of lamb or a loin of lamb, which are tricky on the grill.
 A variation on the pan sear method is to just brown them in the pan, then transfer to a 350-degree oven to finish.